At last, I can just be.

 Healing through the therapy relationship can open up lasting pathways to:

-• deepen insight into confusing and/or harmful behavioral patterns
+• gain insight into confusing and/or harmful behavioral patterns

 • create a life that centers sustainability (we go as slow as we need to)

-• make space for a more empowered, balanced, and aligned sense of self
+• build a more empowered, balanced, and aligned sense of self

 When I open the door for another client to come in, they pass through and I have the thought that this gesture is the symbol of what our time will be together.
 They are not coming to see me.
 They are coming so that the door to their feeling can open.
 My job is to stand as evidence of life on the other side.